-Will London

-Director of Campus Safety, Park University will.london@park.edu
+/s/ Will London Director of Campus Safety, Park University will.london@park.edu

-Founded in 1875 in Parkville, Mo., a suburb of Kansas City, Park University has developed into a comprehensive, independent institution that is a national leader in higher education.
-In 2000, Park achieved university status and now serves 16,500 students annually at 42 campus centers in 22 states and online, including campus centers in Independence and Kansas City, Mo.; Lenexa, Kan., Austin and El Paso, Texas; Barstow and Victorville, Calif.; Gilbert, Ariz.; and at 33 military installations across the country.
+Founded in 1875 in Parkville, Mo., a suburb of Kansas City, Park University is a comprehensive, independent institution that is a national leader in higher education.
+In 2000, Park achieved university status and currently serves 16,293 students at 42 campuses in 22 states and online, including campuses in Parkville, Independence and Kansas City, Mo.; Lenexa, Kan., Austin and El Paso, Texas; Barstow and Victorville, Calif.; Gilbert, Ariz.; and at 33 military installations across the country.